circleci/circleci-docs/jekyll/_cci2/collect-test-data.md

 ### CTest for C/C++ Tests
 {: #ctest-for-c-cxx-tests }

 CTest provides a [`--output-junit`](https://cmake.org/cmake/help/latest/manual/ctest.1.html#cmdoption-ctest-output-junit) flag to additionally store test results to XML format.
+To use this feature, you will need CMake >=3.21.
 The XML file is stored relative to the build directory.

 A working `.circleci/config.yml` section for testing might look like the following example: